acut3/acut3.github.io/_posts/2020-12-14-intigriti-december-xss-challenge.md

 I have a [PoC](https://acut3.xyz/intigriti-1220-ao56hrx42jg8/poc.html) online if you want to give it a try.

-Here a few things to note:
+Here are a few things to note:

 * The hash changes are done in `pilot()`, which is called as the iframe's `onload` handler.
 This is to ensure we don't change the hash before the initial page has been loaded completely.

 * The hash is changed by changing the iframe's `src` attribute, and not it's `location`.
-Changing `frame.location` doesn't fire the `onhashchange` handler inside the iframe.
-If you know the reason for that, please ping me on twitter.
+Changing `frame.location` doesn't seem to fire the `onhashchange` handler inside the iframe.
+If you know the reason for that, please let me know.

-* The first hash change is done with a delay of 0 since we know the iframe is loaded completely.
-The second hash change is scheduled after 100ms to make sure the iframe's `onhashchange` handler has done its work.
+* The first hash change is done without any delay since we know the iframe is loaded completely.
+The second hash change is scheduled after a 100ms delay to make sure the iframe's `onhashchange` handler has had time to do its job.
 This is required on Firefox, which is is understandable, but for some reason Chrome can execute the exploit reliably even without this delay.
 Not sure why.

 ## Final thoughts

+A great challenge that showcases a beautiful way of escalating an otherwise weak DOM XSS.
+This technique was new to me and required quite a few hours of intense head scratching.
+Which of course made finding the solution even more statisfying!

 * * *